yowko/Docs.zh-tw/docs/standard/cross-platform/using-portable-class-library-with-model-view-view-model.md

 - <xref:System.Windows.Input.ICommand?displayProperty=nameWithType> 類別

-- 中的所有類別<xref:System.ComponentModel.DataAnnotations?displayProperty=nameWithType>命名空間
+- All classes in the <xref:System.ComponentModel.DataAnnotations?displayProperty=nameWithType> namespace

-## <a name="implementing-mvvm"></a>實作 MVVM
+## <a name="implementing-mvvm"></a>Implementing MVVM
- 若要實作 MVVM，通常會建立模型和檢視模型在可攜式類別庫專案中，因為非可攜式專案無法參考可攜式類別庫專案。 模型和檢視模型可以是相同專案中，或在不同的專案中。 如果您使用不同的專案，請從檢視模型專案中將參考新增到模型專案。
+ To implement MVVM, you typically create both the model and the view model in a Portable Class Library project, because a Portable Class Library project cannot reference a non-portable project.
+The model and view model can be in the same project or in separate projects.
+If you use separate projects, add a reference from the view model project to the model project.

- 編譯模型後，當您檢視模型專案時，您會參考包含此檢視的應用程式中的這些組件。 如果檢視互動只具有檢視模型，您只需要參考該組件包含檢視模型。
+ After you compile the model and view model projects, you reference those assemblies in the app that contains the view.
+If the view interacts only with the view model, you only have to reference the assembly that contains the view model.

 ### <a name="model"></a>型號
- 下列範例顯示可能位於可攜式類別庫專案的簡化的模型類別。
+ The following example shows a simplified model class that could reside in a Portable Class Library project.

  [!code-csharp[PortableClassLibraryMVVM#1](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/customer.cs#1)]
  [!code-vb[PortableClassLibraryMVVM#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customer.vb#1)]

- 下列範例顯示簡單的方式來填入、 擷取及更新可攜式類別庫專案中的資料。 在實際的應用程式中，您會從來源，例如 Windows Communication Foundation (WCF) 服務擷取資料。
+ The following example shows a simple way to populate, retrieve, and update the data in a Portable Class Library project.
+In a real app, you would retrieve the data from a source such as a Windows Communication Foundation (WCF) service.

  [!code-csharp[PortableClassLibraryMVVM#2](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/customerrepository.cs#2)]
  [!code-vb[PortableClassLibraryMVVM#2](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customerrepository.vb#2)]

-### <a name="view-model"></a>檢視模型
+### <a name="view-model"></a>View Model
- 實作 MVVM 模式時，經常會加入檢視模型的基底類別。 下列範例顯示基底類別。
+ A base class for view models is frequently added when implementing the MVVM pattern.
+The following example shows a base class.

  [!code-csharp[PortableClassLibraryMVVM#3](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/viewmodelbase.cs#3)]
  [!code-vb[PortableClassLibraryMVVM#3](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/viewmodelbase.vb#3)]

- 實作<xref:System.Windows.Input.ICommand>介面經常搭配 MVVM 模式。 下列範例會示範 <xref:System.Windows.Input.ICommand> 介面的實作。
+ An implementation of the <xref:System.Windows.Input.ICommand> interface is frequently used with the MVVM pattern. 下列範例會示範 <xref:System.Windows.Input.ICommand> 介面的實作。

  [!code-csharp[PortableClassLibraryMVVM#4](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/relaycommand.cs#4)]
  [!code-vb[PortableClassLibraryMVVM#4](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/relaycommand.vb#4)]

- 下列範例示範簡化的檢視模型。
+ The following example shows a simplified view model.

  [!code-csharp[PortableClassLibraryMVVM#5](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/mainpageviewmodel.cs#5)]
  [!code-vb[PortableClassLibraryMVVM#5](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customerviewmodel.vb#5)]

 ### <a name="view"></a>檢視
- 從.NET Framework 4.5 的應用程式，[!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]應用程式、 Silverlight 架構應用程式或 Windows Phone 7.5 應用程式，您可以參考包含模型和檢視的模型專案的組件。  然後，您會建立互動的檢視以檢視模型。 下列範例示範簡化的 Windows Presentation Foundation (WPF) 應用程式，以擷取並更新檢視模型中的資料。 您可以建立類似的檢視，silverlight 中的 Windows Phone 或[!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]應用程式。
+ From a .NET Framework 4.5 app, Windows 8.x Store app, Silverlight-based app, or Windows Phone 7.5 app, you can reference the assembly that contains the model and view model projects.
+You then create a view that interacts with the view model.
+The following example shows a simplified Windows Presentation Foundation (WPF) app that retrieves and updates data from the view model.
+You could create similar views in Silverlight, Windows Phone, or Windows 8.x Store apps.

  [!code-xaml[PortableClassLibraryMVVM#6](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/mainwindow.xaml#6)]

-## <a name="see-also"></a>另請參閱
+## <a name="see-also"></a>請參閱

 - [可攜式類別庫](../../../docs/standard/cross-platform/cross-platform-development-with-the-portable-class-library.md)